radek-sprta/mariner/docs/use.md

 `mariner search OpenSuse`

 By default, it searches Distrowatch.
-You can use `--tracker` or `-t` flag to use piratebay or tokyotosho instead:
+You can use `--tracker` or `-t` flag to use Linuxtracker, or some other tracker instead:

+`mariner search -t linuxtracker OpenSuse`

+You can list all the available trackers via:

+`mariner help search`

+Some of them have aliases you can use in place of the full names, for example tpb for PirateBay or kat for KickAssTorrents:

+`mariner search -t kat OpenSuse`

+You can also search on multiple trackers at once.
+Just use multiple `-t` flags:

-`mariner search -t piratebay OpenSuse`
+`mariner search -t distrowatch -t linuxtracker OpenSuse`

-Only the first ten results are shown.
+By default, top 60 results are shown.
 To change that, use the `--limit` or `-l` flag:

 `mariner search -l 20 OpenSuse`

 ## Download
 Downloads torrents with given IDs to the download folder (default: ~/Downloads).
-You candownload multiple torrent files at once:
+You can download multiple torrent files at once:

 `mariner download 1 2 3`